Camera and Robot Calibration#

 The calibration grid must be positioned at the same height as the object used in the application.

-For this reason, the grid is supplied with spacers that must be inserted in the grid pins before installation on the FlexiBowl.
-The spacers are used to raise the grid to the same level as the part height, ensuring accurate calibration.
+For this reason, it is supplied with spacers to be inserted into the grid pegs before installing it on the FlexiBowl®.
+The spacers raise the grid to the level of the part height, ensuring accurate calibration.
+Spacers

 ../../../_images/altezzacalibrazione.png